 and know they work extremely well!

-Inside these cells a coiled-up thread
+Within a cell, a coiled-up thread

-equipped with poison on a spike
+equipped with venom on a spike

 lies waiting in a capsule that